-My name is Olivia and I am originally from Brazil, but I live in Canada with my French-Canadian husband Pierre and my son Thomas.
+My name is Olivia and I am originally from Brazil, but I’ve lived in Canada for years now with my French-Canadian husband Pierre and my son Thomas.

-I help people to make more homemade food and healthier dishes.
+I help busy people to make more homemade Low-carb, Paleo and Whole30 recipes.
 Here you will find a variety of recipes that are fast, simple, delicious and of course nutritious, without sacrificing flavor because I am a strong believer that healthy food can be as delicious as any other food.
-I encourage you to visit my breakfast, dinner, lunch, salads and special diets sections to make healthy and nutritions recipes in your kitchen.
+I encourage you to visit my breakfast, dinner, lunch, salads and special diets (Low-carb, Paleo, Whole30, Gluten-free, Vegetarian, Vegan) sections to make healthy and nutritions recipes in your kitchen.
 You will see that cooking does not have to be complicated.
 In fact, it can be fun.